 VHS Revival explores the social relevance of Carpenter’s dystopian classic

-Just a few years prior, Carpenter would have lacked the stroke to fulfil such strong and ultimately inspired convictions, but by 1981 he was one of the most sought-after filmmakers in the business thanks to a low-budget movie that would become the pinnacle of the slasher genre.
+Just a few years prior, Carpenter would have lacked the stroke to fulfil such strong and ultimately inspired convictions, but by 1981 he was one of the most sought-after filmmakers in the business thanks to a low-budget revelation that would become the pinnacle of the slasher genre.
 Halloween, another feature buoyed by an emblematic figure, would generate such a hefty return from its meagre outlay that producers were bound to sit up and take notice.
-The movie would be followed by atmospheric supernatural horror The Fog, another relatively low-key affair produced by long-time collaborator Debra Hill.
-That particular movie’s success (an estimated $21,300,000 on a budget of approximately $1,000,000) would convince distributors AVCO Embassy Pictures to cough-up $6,000,000 — six times what Carpenter had worked with previously — for his next movie, a high-concept dystopian vehicle that, much like his racially unifying urban western Assault on Precinct 13 before it, was based on the innovative filmmaker’s sociopolitical responses.
+The film would be followed by atmospheric supernatural horror The Fog, another low-key affair produced by long-time collaborator Debra Hill.
+That particular movie’s success (an estimated $21,300,000 on a budget of approximately $1,000,000) would convince distributors AVCO Embassy Pictures to cough-up $6,000,000 — six times what Carpenter had worked with previously — for his next movie, a high-concept dystopian vehicle that, much like his racially unifying urban western Assault on Precinct 13 , was driven by the innovative filmmaker’s sociopolitical responses.

-According to an interview with Carpenter taken from the Director’s Special Edition VHS tape, the screenplay for Escape from New York was written in the mid-70s during Nixon’s Watergate scandal, a time when a post-Vietnam America would begin to see their politicians in a much more cynical light, and actually set about running their president out of office.
-Snake is a former soldier at odds with his nation’s government, a fact punctuated by a deleted scene that sees our antihero captured following an attempted robbery, which ultimately leads him to the role of reluctant saviour.
+According to an interview with Carpenter taken from the Director’s Special Edition VHS tape, the screenplay for Escape from New York was written in the mid-70s during Nixon’s Watergate scandal, a time when a post-Vietnam America began to view politicians in a much more cynical light, and actually set about running their president out of office.
+In the movie, Snake is a former soldier at odds with his nation’s government, a fact punctuated by a deleted scene that sees our antihero captured following an attempted robbery, which ultimately leads him to the role of reluctant saviour.
 The scene was eventually cut because it painted Snake in a more sympathetic light, the character having to choose between a friend and capture, but Carpenter wanted a pure antihero utterly free of sentiment, an ice-cold warrior shrouded in mystique.
-Snake is opposed to the future police state incarnation of his country and feels he is owed for his sacrifices, the same which have left him on the run and eking out a living on the periphery of modern society.
+Snake is opposed to his nation’s police state incarnation and feels he is owed for his sacrifices, the same which have left him on the run and eking out a living on the periphery of modern society.
 Ultimately, he is a man without country.

 Bob Hauk: It’s the survival of the human race, Plissken.
 Something you don’t give a shit about.

-This was all very timely, but the fallout from the war and a plethora of damning Vietnam movies had seen America openly criticised by its loyal patriots for the first time in decades, and the movie’s premise was a touchy subject for Hollywood producers back in the mid-70s, as Carpenter himself would go on to explain.
+This was all very timely, but the fallout from the war and a plethora of damning Vietnam movies had seen America openly criticised by its loyal patriots in a manner that was unprecedented, and the movie’s premise was a touchy subject for Hollywood producers back in the mid-70s, as Carpenter himself would go on to explain.
 “No studio wanted to make it,” he said, their message to him being, “‘Well, you know: we’ve beaten up on the president enough.
 We can’t have this kind of dark view.'”
 In hindsight, it’s easy to see why the movie was banished to commercial purgatory with the violence surrounding the civil rights movement and social upheaval still fresh in the memory.
 Capitalism was deeply wounded by society’s decades-long struggle for racial liberation and the sense of injustice it inspired, so much that corporate America made a concerted effort to significantly reduce democracy, leading to underfunded public schools, joblessness and the kind of gross financial disparity that sees more than 40 percent of the nation’s wealth owned by the richest 1 percent.

 Escape from New York has one of the simplest and most intriguing set-ups of the entire genre, one that is arguably more relevant than ever.
 It’s 1997, and crime has risen by four-hundred percent.
 The once great city of New York has become a maximum-security prison for the entire country, and escape is impossible.
 On the eve of giving a speech that will prevent all-out war, the US government’s imperialist president (Donald Pleasance) crash-lands in the lawless prison state of Manhattan Island after his plane is hijacked by radicalists fighting for basic human freedoms, and with such a short window, not even the army can help him.

-That’s where Snake comes in, a former war hero turned crook who is promised total immunity if he can pull off the job, though our protagonist is understandably dubious while led through a military stronghold like a man heading for the punitive hot seat.
+That’s where Snake comes in, a former war-hero-turned-crook who is promised total immunity if he can pull off the job, though our protagonist is understandably dubious while led through a military stronghold like a man heading for the punitive hot seat.
 Snake is a fabled figure, looked upon with quiet awe as he is taken to meet Hauk (Lee Van Cleef), a cunning government lackey tasked with convincing Snake to acquiesce.
-Hauk is aware of Snake’s reputation, and he knows recruiting him is an impossible goal; the first chance Snake gets he will abandon the mission and set about escaping, which is why the government secretly inject him with a microscopic explosive that will puncture his main artery if he is unable to return with the president within twenty-four hours.
+Hauk is aware of Snake’s reputation, and he knows recruiting him is an impossible task; the first chance he gets he will abandon the mission and set about escaping, which is why the government secretly inject him with a microscopic explosive that will puncture his main artery if he is unable to return with the president within twenty-four hours.
 This is another kick in the guts for Snake, another reason to distrust the powers that be.
 In that moment he represents the common man — downtrodden, lied to and cheated, overcome by a sense of frustration that is quickly subdued by design.
 Here he is tasked with sacrificing himself for the privileged when only a few hours earlier he was deemed unfit for society.
 It is those double standards that have transformed him into the sneering ogre of ambivalence we see before us.

-By the time old wounds had healed and Escape From New York was finally ready to go into production at the turn of the 80s, another political scandal was on the horizon, one that influenced the entire premise of the movie, and in particular Donald Pleasence’s self-serving president.
+By the time old wounds had healed and Escape From New York was finally ready to go into production at the turn of the ’80s, another political scandal was on the horizon, one that influenced the entire premise of the movie, and in particular Donald Pleasence’s self-serving president.
 1979 marked the beginning of the Iran hostage crisis, a three-year diplomatic stand-off between Iran and the US which saw fifty-two American diplomats and citizens held hostage, their eventual release coinciding with that of the movie, as well as former movie star Robert Reagan’s first term in the presidential hot seat.
 This kind of political anarchy is at the core of Escape From New York.
 The movie’s villains are less the evil miscreants society has them pegged for, more a savage rabble forced to subsist by any means necessary, and parallels can be drawn between Manhattan’s ruling class and that of the so-called free society.
 Both take by force and rule by fear, with a military-controlled hierarchy that crushes the little man as a means to prosper.

 President: God save me, and watch over you all.

 As bold and ambitious as Carpenter’s dystopian imaginings were, Escape From New York‘s prison system was not too far detached from reality.
 The 80s was a rough decade for low-income minorities thanks to the systematic dismantling of workers’ unions and the implementation of a global model that could farm out man hours to low-income countries.
-As unions crumbled and globalisation soared along with the rise of the yuppie Wall Street generation, the class divide grew ever larger and street crime inevitably rose.
-This was punctuated by the US government’s continued ‘War on Drugs’, begun under Nixon and emphasised by Reagan’s return to American values, leading to a campaign that was sold on the promise of protecting the young and underprivileged, but which actually targeted those lower income families by tightening the laws on minor drug possession and putting more poor and ethnic fathers in prison, a move which lead to broken homes, a lack of parenting and education, and ultimately crime—this, while laws on powder cocaine possession, a drug exclusive to the wealthy elite in 1980s America, were loosened.
+As unions crumbled and globalisation soared, America played host to the yuppie Wall Street generation and the class divide grew ever bigger.
+This was further exacerbated by the US government’s continued ‘War on Drugs’, begun under Nixon and emphasised by Reagan’s return to American values, leading to a campaign that was sold on the promise of protecting the young and underprivileged, but which actually targeted those lower income families by tightening laws on minor drug possession and putting more poor, ethnic fathers in prison, a move which lead to broken homes, a lack of parenting and education, and ultimately crime — this, while laws on powder cocaine possession, a drug exclusive to the wealthy elite in ’80s America, were loosened.
 On the subject of American society under the Reagan administration, Carpenter explained, “All of a sudden, this became a world of a whole lot of greed, and the streets became dangerous once again.”

 Bob Hauk: Remember, once you’re inside you’re on your own.